How Many Teeth Do Dogs Have?

 How Can I Care For A Teething Puppy?

 Puppy teething is a lot like baby teething in humans.
-This means that teething can be quite painful for your puppy and may additionally cause the unwanted chewing and gnawing of a range of objects… anything from shoes to the leg of your table.
+This means that teething can be quite painful for your puppy and may additionally cause the unwanted chewing and gnawing on a range of objects from shoes to the leg of your table.

 There is no way around puppy teething and it is a natural occurring process which consists of your puppy’s baby teeth falling out to make room for the permanent ones.